fleetdm/fleet/handbook/company.md

 - think, fast
   - balance thoughtfulness and planning with moving quickly
+  - think ahead, then make the right decision for now
 - move quickly
   - "everything is in draft"
   - pick low-hanging fruit (deliver value quickly where you can)